xma711/notebook/android/app_development/README.md

 Activity
 ----------------------

-An activity is like a standone program.
+An activity is like a standalone program.
 It has a screen representation (coded by the layout file) and its own logic and own life cycle.

 When we enter an app, one screen we see is one activity.